igahupalo/Furdresser-iOS/README.md

 - Firebase Database is used to authenticate users, store data and medias.
 - The app is **localized** and is available in two language versions - English (Base) and Polish.

-## How to run the app?
+## Running the App

-1. Clone this repo
+1. Clone this repository.
-1. Open shell window and navigate to project folder
+1. Open shell window and navigate to project folder.
-1. Run `pod install`
+1. Run `pod install`.
-1. Open `Furdresser.xcworkspace` and run the project on selected device or simulator
+1. Open `Furdresser.xcworkspace` and run the project on selected device or simulator.

 ## App Walkthrough